hnjw-png/manvsmachine/README.md

 ## Purpose of the game

-Is to have a interactive game, which plays rounds of three and calculates the score based on the rules of rock paper scissors.
-It will consist of three buttons, one for rock, paper and scissors, when pressed by the user, they will perform a action, the action is that when the button is clicked; it will generate a picture of rock paper or scissors depending on what the user chose.
-Simaltanueosly the computer will also choose a random response back.
-Depending on the computers desicion, will determined who won.
-The rounds are best of three.
+Is to have a interactive game, which plays rounds of three and calculates the score based on the rules of rock, paper, scissors.
+It will consist of three buttons, one for rock, paper and scissors, when pressed by the user, they will perform a action, the action is that when the button is clicked; it will generate a picture of rock paper or scissors.
+Simaltanueosly the computer will also choose either rock, paper, scissora at random.
+Each time the computer and the humans score will be talled, up to rounds of three, who ever gets to 2 points first wins.

 ![image](https://user-images.githubusercontent.com/120515252/219453014-3c9db802-604a-4cc3-8567-ff817d05b132.png)